mbay-ODW/MAC2C8Y/README.md

 The mapper reads the file 'MACID.csv'.
 They are handeles as dictonaries within the module.
 There is just one task:

-1. Check whether the Mac address is listed within the file and thus the device is valid for sending events
+1. Check whether the Mac address is listed as external ID in Cumulocity.
+If a managed object with the MAC address as c8y_Serial exists, the device is valid for sending events

 ### sendData